jameshume/jehtech/src/html/cpp_move_sem.md

 ```

 Sweet, by using `std::move(s)` we told the compiler that we'd no longer use `s`, so the compiler could now move it rather than copy it.

+## Automatic Move Semantic Generation
+In many cases the compiler can automatically generate the move-related functions.
+It didn't in the previous section because automatic generation of move operations is disabled when ny of the following member functions are define:

+* Copy constructor
+* Copy assignment operator
+* Another move operation
+* Destructor (*even if it is emppy and does nothing!*)

 ## Links / Quotes Not Yet Organised